-In continuation of creating value for the visitors on your website, the value that you create for your visitors (in information or desired products etc.) should be laid out in a manner which allows them to easily navigate to and discover.
+In continuation of creating value for the visitors on your website, the value that you create for your visitors (in the information or desired products etc.) should be laid out in a manner that allows them to easily navigate to and discover.

 Exploration through the content and pages in a website should feel natural and easy to the visitor, and not like a task where they feel like they need to search for where the content they are looking for is hidden.

 A balance needs to be found between media and text used on each page, and this balance is entirely dependent on the type of website in question and the type of visitor that will be viewing the website.
 Any media added to a page should complement the content present, and vice versa, in order to create an aesthetically pleasing look, and natural feel to each page.

 Is there anything more annoying than that never-ending loading wheel?
 Probably not and this is why it is so important to have a snappy and responsive website.

 Optimizing the page load speed so that users across all devices experience text and media that loads efficiently, is vitally important for leaving a good impression of your website to its visitors.
 The feel of the website will be negatively impacted if you fail to do this, which means it is often one of the first things that should be focussed on when building a website.

 6. Links To External Sites